 I met with the autonomic specialist consultant on the 26th July, and even though not all the tests have been done yet, and some results from January haven’t been written up yet, it is believed that the balance tests will explain some of my unresolved problems.
-Thus, my balance tests will hopefully lead to a treatment so I can have my quality of life improved.
+Thus, my balance tests will hopefully lead to a treatment that’ll increase my quality of life.

 It also means that I might finally be given medication that’ll help manage these symptoms at last, which will be a total game-changer for me if so.

 My preparation for my balance test said I had to go to my GP to get my ears checked.
 I did, but they said they didn’t do ear syringing anymore due to cost-cutting by the NHS.

 The GP told me I had 20% blockage in my right ear and 80% in my left.
 Thus, GP recommended putting olive oil in my ears to help remove the blockage.

 Two days before my balance test, I decided to use olive oil to unblock my ears.
 This ended up making quite a mess.
 My table got oil all over it, even though my head was horizontal so the oil would stay in my ear.
 I miss judged how much to pour in.
 Which meant oil ran all down my face, neck, and chest.
 Plus, my hands were also covered in oil as well.
 I made a right pig’s dinner of it.

 Getting the oil out afterwards was no easy task, either.
 Leakage kept happening for a while afterwards.
 It didn’t help improve my blocked ears either, and it left my left ear slightly blocked for a few days afterwards.
 Everything was muffled, it was really annoying.

 Part 1 Of The Balance Tests

 As part of the first test, I had to give a detailed background of my issues, which included how scrolling on my phone, how things move around me like a train passing on the train platform, and how pattern carpets I’m walking across can all make my dizziness worse.